 One treatment approach reported to be beneficial for reducing spasticity among stroke survivors is the use of Transcutaneous Electrical Nerve Stimulation (TENS).
-The mechanisms through which TENS can modulate spasticity include increase presynaptic inhibition of the hyperactive stretch reflexes and decrease co-contraction of the spastic antagonist muscles (modulating reciprocal inhibition).5 Importantly, evidence from recent systematic reviews and meta-analyses suggest that TENS is effective in reducing post-stroke spasticity among stroke survivors, especially when integrated with other physical interventions.
-6,7 Because TENS is cost-effective, safe, and non-invasive treatment, it can also be used at home to manage spasticity, making it a promising alternative or adjunct to current standard treatments.6 recovery of function.
-There is evidence to suggest that TOT improves motor recovery among sufferers of stroke.
-10
+The mechanisms through which TENS can modulate spasticity include increase presynaptic inhibition of the hyperactive stretch reflexes and decrease co-contraction of the spastic antagonist muscles (modulating reciprocal inhibition).5 Importantly, evidence from recent systematic reviews and meta-analyses suggest that TENS is effective in reducing post-stroke spasticity among stroke survivors, especially when integrated with other physical interventions.^{6,7} Because TENS is cost-effective, safe, and non-invasive treatment, it can also be used at home to manage spasticity, making it a promising alternative or adjunct to current standard treatments.6

 Task-oriented training (TOT) is a component of current therapy approaches in stroke rehabilitation.
-It is typically used to enhance the functional recovery of post-stroke patients by providing goal-directed repetitive practice of motor tasks.
-TOT uses principles of motor learning such as specificity, multiple repetitions, and intensified activity with aim of achieving true
+It is typically used to enhance the functional recovery of post-stroke patients by providing goal-directed repetitive practice of motor tasks.[®] TOT uses principles of motor learning such as specificity, multiple repetitions, and intensified activity with aim of achieving true recovery of function.9 There is evidence to suggest that TOT improves motor recovery among sufferers of stroke.10

-The use of TENS in conjunction with TOT in the management of post-stroke patients is believed to minimize spasticity and enhance functional abilities.
-11 While the application of these techniques is important for stroke patients, most studies focused on the lower limb with limited studies 11,12 conducted on the upper limb.
+The use of TENS in conjunction with TOT in the management of post-stroke patients is believed to minimize spasticity and enhance functional abilities.11While the application of these techniques is important for stroke patients, most studies focused on the lower limb with limited studies^{11,12} conducted on the upper limb.
 Moreover, it appears that this strategy has not traditionally been a significant part of stroke rehabilitation in Nigeria as no published study could be found on the topic.
 We, therefore, aim to explore the effects of TENS in conjunction with TOT in the management of chronic post-stroke spasticity in a 45-year-old male stroke survivor.